Sitting shiva by our lake

 midsummer daze-y haze

-from many-hued flame light
+from rainbow flame light

 translucent and transcending

-tongues untied by warm wine
+tongues untied by the wine

-wisdom of ancients descending
+ancient wisdom descending

 helped by fire, weed and vine

-t'was ever thus, this song
+t'was ever thus, this ritual

 immemorial riddles break